GluuFederation/docs-ce-prod/3.0.2/source/operation/fluentd.md

     #/etc/init.d/td-agent start
 ```

-6. Restart oxTrust
+6. Restart oxTrust using the following command:

     `service identity restart`

-### Gluu oxTrust configuration
+### oxTrust configuration

-Logger has to be configured externally.
-In order to do this,
+Now the logger has to be configured externally.
+In order to do this:

-1. Navigate to  `Configuration` >  `Configure Log Viewer`
+1. in oxTrust, Navigate to  `Configuration` >  `Configure Log Viewer`

-2. Enter the path of your log4j2 configuration file to the `oxTrust External
-log4j location` field, repeat the same steps for `oxAuth External log4j2` location,
+2. Enter the path of your log4j2 configuration file to the `oxTrust External log4j location` field, and repeat the same steps for `oxAuth External log4j2` location if required.
-if required.

-3. Click on `update`
+3. Click `update`

-### Test and Sample logs
+## Test and Sample logs

-To test, whether the configuration has been captured correctly,

-check the logs in `/var/log/td-agent/td-agent.logs`.
-Log file can be specified to be generated in a particular path of your choice by editing `/etc/td-agent/td-agent.conf`
+To test whether the configuration has been captured correctly, check the logs in `/var/log/td-agent/td-agent.logs`.
+The log file can be specified to be generated in a particular path by editing `/etc/td-agent/td-agent.conf`

 ```
 49577-11-18 19:54:59 +0200 oxtrust_FluentD: {"sourceLine":98,"@timestamp":"2017-08-10T10:07:18.899+0000","level":"INFO","logger":"o.g.o.s.s.l.LdapStatusTimer","sourceMethod":"logConnectionProviderStatistic","sourceClass":"org.gluu.oxtrust.service.status.ldap.LdapStatusTimer","loggerFull":"org.gluu.oxtrust.service.status.ldap.LdapStatusTimer","thread":"Thread-362","message":"connectionProvider statistics: LDAPConnectionPoolStatistics(numAvailableConnections=2, maxAvailableConnections=10, numSuccessfulConnectionAttempts=2, numFailedConnectionAttempts=0, numConnectionsClosedDefunct=0, numConnectionsClosedExpired=0, numConnectionsClosedUnneeded=0, numSuccessfulCheckouts=459, numFailedCheckouts=0, numReleasedValid=459)\n","sourceFile":"LdapStatusTimer.java"}